 For a list of evacuation locations for pets, please refer to Section 10.
 CONTACTS & RESOURCES REGISTER for the ANIMAL WELFARE.
 (Note: the 'Contacts and Resource Register' is only available to LEMC members and Emergency Management professionals).

 The DPIRD Animal Welfare Emergency Coordination Plan (AWECP) outlines operational activities, services, policies and guidelines for coordinating animal welfare as part of an emergency response to support a Controlling Agency or HMA in line with the SEAWP arrangements.
-Refer to Draft Animal Welfare Evacuation Plan provided by WALGA.

 MAPS